vaconingham/mqtt-mosquitto/README.md

 `docker run -it -d -p 1883:1883 -p 9001:9001 -v home/dev/mosquitto.conf:/mosquitto/config/mosquitto.conf eclipse-mosquitto`

 2. If you haven't done so already, create a folder for your logs in your working directory: `mkdir logs`
-2. Run files manually: `python3 client1.py, client2.py, and client3.py`
+2. Run the "mock" MQTT client: `python3 test_client.py`
+3. Start the Django server: `python3 manage.py runserver`
-3. Ensure logs are working correctly.
+4. Ensure logs are working correctly.
 This can be either seeing output in log files or in the console.

 ### Important Notes:
-Further development and configuration is required.
+- Further development and configuration is required.
 Current broker does not have SSL enabled, client authentication, messages are unencrypted, and no data, log, or PID files have been created.

+- Django is currently running DEBUG = True.
+Further configuration required to have it production ready.

+- Django running development server only.
+Production grade server such as Gunicorn or UWSGI is required.

-Server requires configuring for CI/CD with Ansible.
+- Server requires configuring for CI/CD with Ansible.

 ### Bugs